ImaneBenHassine/Apache-Spark/README.md

 I solved by adding under hadoop/bin the **hadoop.dll** from https://github.com/steveloughran/winutils/blob/master/hadoop-3.0.0/bin/hadoop.dll

-- unable to find valid certification path to requested target
+- When reading from a SQL Server database, unable to find valid certification path to requested target

         Caused by: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target

-fixed by adding **"trustServerCertificate=true";** to the Url of the conncetion
+fixed by adding **"trustServerCertificate=true";** to the Url of the conncetion since we use windows authentifecation for **SQLServer**.

 - Here we need to download the JDBC driver which can be added to a Maven project by adding it as a dependency in the POM.xml file with the following link :

   https://mvnrepository.com/artifact/com.microsoft.sqlserver/mssql-jdbc.

-  - This error come upe when trying to install the last driver
+  - This error come up when trying to install the last **SQLServerDriver**

          com/microsoft/sqlserver/jdbc/SQLServerDriver has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java
          Runtime only recognizes class file versions up to 52.0